egorpol/FFTimbre/readme.md

 FFTimbre is a small toolkit of notebooks and helpers for spectral matching via FM and additive synthesis.
 It started as an exploratory idea inside [audiospylt](https://github.com/egorpol/audiospylt) and has since grown into its own project.

-Live site (audio + plots): https://egorpol.github.io/FFTimbre/
+Live site (audio + plots + evaluation): https://egorpol.github.io/FFTimbre/

 This work was presented at the InMusic'24 conference (Oslo).
 Slides are available in `inmusic24_slides/`.
 A paper version is planned for the InMusic'24 proceedings (Routledge).